-The straining also has a direct effect on perturbations which are squashed in the y-direction and stretched in the x-direction.
-The linear evolution is still given by (10) but now with timevarying wave numbers, $k = k_0 e^{-st}$, which correspond to and the wave slope norm of (16) becomes where $\hat{\eta}$ are the Fourier components of both edge perturbations.
+The straining also has a direct effect on perturbations, which are squashed in the y-direction and stretched in the x-direction.
+The linear evolution is still given by (10) but now with time-varying wave numbers, $k = k_0 e^{-st}$, which 5.
+Initial value problem correspond to and the wave-slope norm of (16) becomes